Shop

 “One guy threw his stool and stormed out,” said Emily.

-But over time the one and half-year-old brewery has gained the notoriety and respect deserving of two beer styles brewed to perfection.
+But over time, the brewery gained the notoriety and respect that two beer styles brewed to perfection deserved.

 “I admire what they do.
-If you go to any other brewer it will be the whole thing – a lager, a brown ale, an IPA, a wheat beer, a porter, a stout, and none of them are that great,” said Chris Schmidt, the co-owner and head chef at Craftsman, a contemporary restaurant in Vail, CO.
+If you go to any other brewer, it will be the whole thing—a lager, a brown ale, an IPA, a wheat beer, a porter, a stout, and none of them are that great,” said Chris Schmidt, the co-owner and head chef at Craftsman Brew Co., a contemporary restaurant in Vail, CO.
 “For them to focus on one thing and do it better than anybody else takes a lot of courage.
 They could have caved, but they didn’t.
 [Emily and Lee] put their foot down.
-It’s important to have a vision, focus on it and do it well.”
+It’s important to have a vision, focus on it, and do it well.”

 Unsurprisingly, the Cleghorns remain as humble and eager to communicate their passion for life in the great outdoors.

-Like their newest can release, Trail No. 1.
+Like their nature-related can release, Trail No. 1.
 Part of a series of five can releases, the IPA uses Cashmere hops for an intense aroma of mango.
 But it’s what’s on the outside of this can that really surprises.
-A detachable label (that Emily hand-wrapped herself on each can until 4:30 am after the label machine broke) features a trail map taking adventurous beer drinkers on a three-mile hike around Lily Pad Lake.
-With points of interest included, Trail No. 1 is the Cleghorn’s latest brilliant idea to share their love of the mountains with people in an active way.
+A detachable label (that Emily hand-wrapped herself on each can until 4:30 a.m. after the label machine broke) features a trail map taking adventurous beer drinkers on a three-mile hike around Lily Pad Lake.
+With points of interest included, Trail No. 1 shares the Cleghorn’s love of the mountains with people in an active way.

 “We do this trail with our daughter, Madeleine, all the time,” said Emily.
 “The trailhead is right across the street.”

-“We want to share our love of this area with everybody so hopefully this can will encourage people to hike the trails,” said Emily
+“We want to share our love of this area with everybody, so hopefully this will encourage people to hike the trails,” says Emily.

 Mountain Women